-- 3 This requires a model of function, which I will not develop here.
-See Bickhard (1993, 2000a, 2003a, 2004; Christensen, 1996; Christensen & Bickhard, 2002).
-I would like to mention, however, one characteristic that derives from the model of function: a system-relativity of the normativities involved.
-It is not the case that there is a normative preference for the maintenance of a system, that such maintenance is somehow "good".
-Such a position would involve either a circularity or an undischarged commitment to a model of that normativity.
-Instead, a contribution to the self-maintenance of a system is functional (normatively positive) for the persistence of that system.
-The heartbeat of a parasite is functional for the parasite, but dysfunctional for the parasite's host.
-There is no God's eye view on, or version of, normativity here. - 4 Accounting for representations of abstractions, such as of numbers, does require a significant addition to the model, but that will be addressed in the discussion below in the text. - 5 If these internal anticipations were required to themselves be representations, then there would be a basic circularity in the model.
-That need not be the case, however (Bickhard, 1993, 1998, 2000a; Bickhard & Terveen, 1995). - 6 Object representations are constituted as certain forms of invariance within subwebs of this overall web (Bickhard, 1998). - And that content is internally related to the functional relationships involved, thus avoiding the classical regress of interpreters (Bickhard, 2003b, 2004, and below in the text). - 8 The general approach here is to demonstrate how the model can emergently capture the properties of consciousness.
+- [5] If these internal anticipations were required to be themselves representations, then there would be a basic circularity in the model.
+That need not be the case, however (Bickhard, 1993, 1998, 2000a; Bickhard & Terveen, 1995). - [6] Object representations are constituted as certain forms of invariance within subwebs of this overall web (Bickhard, 1998). - [7] And that content is internally related to the functional relationships involved, thus avoiding the classical regress of interpreters (Bickhard, 2003b, 2004, and below in the text). - [8] The general approach here is to demonstrate how the model can emergently capture the properties of consciousness.
 If a plausible case could be made that the model can account for all of the properties of consciousness, even if not with a single unitary process, then a case would be made that the model accounts for consciousness per se.
-Attempts to refute via counterexample would then be invited.
-I do not attempt to claim in this paper that I have exhaustively considered all of the properties of consciousness, but, instead, to show that a general modeling approach in terms of interactive and reflective interactive systems shows genuine promise in that task in particular, that it dissolves problems that otherwise seem impossible.

-- 9 It is crucial that the experiential flow is internally related to the flow of interaction: it is not possible for the interactive flow to exist without its realizing the experiential flow.
-These issues are the focus of the later part of the paper. - The experiencing of the qualities of experiencing, therefore, is in potentio in primary experiencing, and is realized in reflection, should reflection occur (should the organism be capable of reflection).
-In that sense, it might be said that there is an implicit prereflective experiencing of experiencing, so long as it is recognized that the implicitness is a matter of potentiality, and that actual reflection is required to realize those potentialities. - 11 Of course, there is no implication here that knowing per se entails knowing that one is knowing.
-The point, instead, is that second level knowing makes such "knowing that one is knowing" possible. - 12 Technically, this needs to be stated in terms of receptive fields. - 13 How experiencing and meta-experiencing are realized in central nervous system processes is a crucial and massive modeling challenge.
-I address this issue further in Bickhard (in preparation). - 14 This is an internal relation to content, not an internal relation to what is represented, and so does not yield the problem that Russell attacked so vociferously (Bickhard, 2003b). - 15 See Block, et al. (1997), Chalmers (1996), Shear (1997), and Tye (1995) for discussions of these issues. - 16 A more detailed discussion would involve making careful distinctions between those intrinsic properties and relations that constitute experience and those that are intrinsic to, internally related to, experience.
-I leave that task aside for now. - 17 Except, perhaps, as mathematical idealizations. - 18 The metaphysics of processes is different from that of entities and substances, and is relatively underdeveloped (see e.g., Bickhard, 2000b; Rescher, 1996; Seibt, 1990, 1996, 2000a, 2000b).
+Attempts to refute via counter example would then be invited.
+I do not attempt to claim in this paper that I have exhaustively considered all of the properties of consciousness, but, instead, to show that a general modeling approach in terms of interactive and reflective interactive systems shows genuine promise in that task-in particular, that it dissolves problems that otherwise seem impossible. - [9] It is crucial that the experiential flow is internally related to the flow of interaction: it is not possible for the interactive flow to exist without its realizing the experiential flow.
+These issues are the focus of the later part of the paper. - [10] The experiencing of the qualities of experiencing, therefore, is in potentio in primary experiencing, and is realized in reflection, should reflection occur (should the organism be capable of reflection).
+In that sense, it might be said that there is an implicit pre-reflective experiencing of experiencing, so long as it is recognized that the implicitness is a matter of potentiality, and that actual reflection is required to realize those potentialities. - [11] Of course, there is no implication here that knowing per se entails knowing that one is knowing.
+The point, instead, is that second-level knowing makes such 'knowing that one is knowing' possible. - [12] Technically, this needs to be stated in terms of receptive fields. - [13] How experiencing and meta-experiencing are realized in central nervous system processes is a crucial and massive modeling challenge.
+I address this issue further in Bickhard (in preparation). - [14] This is an internal relation to content, not an internal relation to what is represented, and so does not yield the problem that Russell attacked so vociferously (Bickhard, 2003b). - [15] See Block, et al. (1997), Chalmers (1996), Shear (1997) and Tye (1995) for discussions of these issues. - [16] A more detailed discussion would involve making careful distinctions between those intrinsic properties and relations that constitute experience and those that are intrinsic to, internally related to, experience.
+I leave that task aside for now. - [17] Except, perhaps, as mathematical idealizations. - [18] The metaphysics of processes is different from that of entities and substances, and is relatively underdeveloped (see, e.g. Bickhard, 2000b; Rescher, 1996; Seibt, 1990, 1996, 2000a, b).